ArekHalpern/personal-editor/prd.md

 ---

 Conclusion
-This PRD describes a minimal, modern HTML/JSON editor built with Tauri, shadcn for UI, and Tiptap for rich-text editing.
+This PRD describes a minimal, modern HTML editor built with Tauri, shadcn for UI, and Tiptap for rich-text editing.
 The focus is on a clean interface, robust file handling, optional AI enhancements, and a single-file approach for content management.
 Following this plan ensures a concise, intuitive desktop application that retains future flexibility for advanced features.